harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nikto-scanner-reference.md

 ## Nikto step settings for STO scans

-The recommended workflow is add a Nikto step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add a Nikto step to a Security or Build stage and then configure it as described below.
 You can also configure scans programmatically by copying, pasting, and editing the [YAML definition](#yaml-configuration).

 ### Scan